 Although some may view physical security and cybersecurity as two very different practices, at their core they both achieve the same thing: protecting people, assets, brands, and reputations.
 One of the cornerstones of doing this successfully is ensuring effective risk assessments are undertaken.

-Not only are physical security and cybersecurity similar in their aims, but the two once discrete industries are beginning to converge.
-There is an undeniable cybersecurity risk when utilising physical security systems, especially following the rise of network cameras, open access control and IP audio.
+Not only are physical security and cybersecurity similar in their aims, but the two discrete industries are beginning to converge.
+There is an undeniable cybersecurity risk when utilizing physical security systems, especially following the rise of network cameras, open access control, and IP audio.
 The proliferation of connected IoT devices, as well as the increasing sophistication and ability of hackers, has meant the levels of risk continue to rise.

-That is why now is the time for physical security practitioners, whether consultants, installers or end users, take a step back and properly risk assess what the potential cybersecurity issues are when designing, specifying, installing and operating physical and electronic security systems.
+That is why now is the time for physical security practitioners, whether consultants, installers, or end-users, to take a step back and properly risk assess what the potential cybersecurity issues are when designing, specifying, installing, and operating physical and electronic security systems.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 Businesses invest vast sums to deploy physical security technology.
 However, it is now an unfortunate truth that these systems designed to ensure physical safety can be a back door into IT networks.
 The very same systems designed to keep us safe can actually be the prime security risk to a business.

 We have seen examples where insecure security systems have given intruders access to live video feeds.
 It was recently reported that an Australian casino’s CCTV system was hacked allowing the perpetrators to view camera footage and relay messages to associates on the casino floor based on what cards people were playing.
 Whilst this sounds like an incident from a Hollywood movie, this was a real-life event that allowed the criminals to walk away with millions of dollars.